torproject/tor/doc/HACKING/ReleasingTor.md

     `maint-x.y.z` branch to "newversion-dev", and do a `merge -s ours` merge to avoid taking that change into master.

-2. Forward-port the ChangeLog (and ReleaseNotes if appropriate).
+2. Forward-port the ChangeLog (and ReleaseNotes if appropriate) to the master branch.

 3. Keep an eye on the blog post, to moderate comments and answer questions.